Jyothi181/Logic-Gates-using-LTspice/README.md

 # Basic-Gates-using-LTspice

-This repository explains the implementation of Basic Gates in CMOS Logic using LTspice Simulator.
-This shows the schematics of Basic Gates and plot the output waveform to verify the functionality.
+This repository explains the implementation of Logic Gates in CMOS Logic using LTspice Simulator.
+This shows the schematics of Logic Gates and plot the output waveform to verify the functionality.

 # Table of Contents
 - Introduction